nadiamariduena/python-intro-2024-privat/z_REDunderline_package-not-installed-in-selected-environment.md

 ## 🌈 solution

-- After reading about the [different types of issues](./z_PYENV_versions-python-toavoid.md) you can have with python versions, I DECIDED to test a couple of them, keeping in mind that even if
+- After reading about the [different types of issues](./z_PYENV_versions-python-toavoid.md) you can have with python versions, I DECIDED to test a couple of them, keeping in mind that in the above link it says also that for DJANgo you will need the latest  versions